joshua-laughner/jrep/README.md

 in output data (like images).

 ## Installing
+64-bit Windows, Mac, and Linux executables are included with the latest release.
+The simplest way to install `jrep` is to download the executable for your computer, unzip it, make the `jrep` file executable, and place it somewhere on your [PATH](https://linuxhint.com/path_in_bash/).
+If you encounter any problems running these, please open an issue here.

-If you are using a 64-bit Linux, you can try downloading and unzipping the latest release and placing the `jrep` file somewhere on your [PATH](https://linuxhint.com/path_in_bash/).
-For the moment, any other platforms will need to download the source code and compile it locally.
+You may also download the source code and compile it locally.
 This requires [Rust](https://www.rust-lang.org/) be installed, with that, running `make release` in the repo will compile the program.
 The compiled program will be `target/release/jrep` in the repo folder.